Click here to access information about the Tennessee Pledge.

 - Media Releases – Media releases from the Knox County COVID-19 Joint Information Center.

-- Media Briefings – View previous media briefings.
+- Media Briefings and Board of Health Meetings – View previous media briefings and Board of Health meetings.

 - There are many types of human coronaviruses including some that commonly cause mild upper-respiratory tract illnesses, like the common cold.
 COVID-19 is a new disease, caused by a new coronavirus that hasn’t previously been seen in humans.